EST 1980

 • Is your brand stale and impersonal, so you’re looking to break into social media to cultivate communication and share your story with more eyes?

 Yet so is spending all your marketing budget on the latest website technology and content development.
-But then there is the cost of following up with SEO tracking, engaging with lead nurturing automations and prospecting, and .
+But then there is the cost of following up with SEO tracking, engaging with and prospecting, and .
 Your efforts--and your money--can quickly get lost in the ether if the strategy is unfocused.